erik-riklund/forma/packages/compiler/README.md

 Both methods share the same parameters:

+- **`template: Template`**<br>
-- **`template: Template`**: The template string to be compiled.
+  The template string to be compiled.
-- **`dependencies: Dependencies = {}`**: An optional object containing components that the template rely on.
+- **`dependencies: Dependencies = {}`**<br>
+  An optional object containing templates that the template relies on.
-- **`{ recursive }: Options = {}`**: An optional configuration object.
+- **`{ recursive: boolean }: Options = {}`**<br>
+  An optional configuration object.
 The `recursive` flag determines whether the compiler should enable the component to call itself.

 ### When to use each method

+- **`toFunction`**<br>
-- **`toFunction`**: Use this for immediate execution of templates with a data context.
+  Use this for immediate execution of templates with a data context.
+- **`toString`**<br>
-- **`toString`**: Use this for scenarios where you need to store or transmit the compiled function, such as caching or server-side precompilation.
+  Use this for scenarios where you need to store or transmit the compiled function, such as caching or server-side precompilation.

 ---

 ## 📖 Learning the syntax

-Forma templates use a concise, declarative syntax designed for simplicity and developer experience.
-The syntax is intentionally minimalistic, allowing you to focus on the structure and logic of your templates without unnecessary complexity.
+Forma templates use a concise, declarative syntax designed for simplicity, readability and developer experience.
+The syntax is intentionally minimalistic, allowing you to focus on the structure of your templates without unnecessary complexity.

 ### Key syntax features